US Recycling Stats and Ways to Improve

 At Sourgum Waste, we can also help you find out more about recycling in your local area.
 We are working extensively to build out a database that will answer any and all questions you could have about waste and recycling in your area.
-You can checkout our services page to see if we cover your area.
-If you don't see your town, don't worry, you can contact us at anytime and our team will put in the work to get your questions answered for you.
+You can check out our services page to see if we cover your area.
+If you don't see your town, don't worry, you can contact us at any time and our team will put in the work to get your questions answered for you.
 Even if we don't service your area we can get you the information you need.

 Make sure you know what can and cannot be recycled

 After consulting with your local government you should have a good idea of what can and cannot be recycled.
-You can also checkout some of our other posts on Recycling Glass Products and Simple Recycling Guide for more information.
+You can also check out some of our other posts on Recycling Glass Products and Simple Recycling Guide for more information.

 Although the ideal goal for recycling is to recycle as much as possible, there are currently situations where we cannot recycle certain materials due to their nature.
-Before you just throw your non recyclable items into the trash, first make sure that they can even go into your household trash bin or dumpster rental.
-Certain materials like the paints or light bulbs contain harmful chemicals or materials that could react with each other and potentially cause a flame or explosion.
+Before you just throw your nonrecyclable items into the trash, first make sure that they can even go into your household trash bin or dumpster rental.
+Certain materials like paints or light bulbs contain harmful chemicals or materials that could react with each other and potentially cause a flame or explosion.
 If you carelessly place these materials into the recycling or trash bin with other materials, you are actually doing more harm than good.
 So before you throw anything away, make sure you have separated the household hazard waste HHW from everything else.
-You can check the EPA website on the Household Hazard Waste to better identify these dangerous materials.
+You can check the EPA website on Household Hazard Waste to better identify these dangerous materials.

 Let professionals help

-The recycling can be confusing with just the daily trash you generate.
+Recycling can be confusing with just the daily trash you generate.
 After a large event or construction job where tons of trash are produced, hiring a group of professionals to do the recycling work might be the best option.

-There are many organizations that provide help towards recycling and environmental protection.
+There are many organizations that provide help with recycling and environmental protection.
 Habitat ReStore helps people to deal with the leftover materials from home renovation projects and reuse and recycle these materials to help more people while also protecting the environment.
-There are also companies like Sourgum Waste who specialize in diverting waste from landfills and increasing recycling rates.
+There are also companies like Sourgum Waste that specialize in diverting waste from landfills and increasing recycling rates.
 We work closely with local governments to ensure that we are going above and beyond the local recycling policy.